Breaking Bad News to Your Children

 Here are some other top tips for delivering - and dealing with the aftermath - of delivering bad news to your children.

 Layout the facts at a developmentally suited level to the child's aged.
 Younger children may need help to understand the implications of the bad news and its means.
 For example, approaching the topic of death or loss may result in a conversation about what death really means.
 Use words they understand and avoid saying things in such a way that might leave children confused about what you’re really saying.
 Speak clearly.

 For teenagers, it is significant not to “sugarcoat” or limit details of the information, which is often perceived as dishonest or patronising.
 A study of young adults revealed that if they viewed their parents to be hiding something, or later found out that the parents had not been entirely truthful, the response was negative.

 Children want their questions answered.

-In fact, a survey of young adults revealed those who had access to the information they wanted from their parents in times of crisis were much more satisfied than those who were told to ask “no questions.”
-It is essential to schedule a time when there is enough opportunity for children to react and to think about what they want to ask, and for you to have time to respond calmly.
+A survey of young adults revealed those who had access to the information they wanted from their parents in times of crisis were much more satisfied than those who were told to ask “no questions.”
+It is essential to schedule a time when there is enough opportunity for children to react and to think about what they want to ask and for you to have time to respond calmly.

 Avoid having difficult conversations immediately before school or work as this may be met with stress and anxiety without the chance to address these feelings appropriately.